General

 The Great Start Readiness Program (GSRP) is Michigan’s state-funded preschool program for 4-year-old children.
 Research on preschool programs and specific research on GSRP indicates that children provided with a high-quality preschool experience show significant positive developmental differences when compared to children from the same backgrounds who did not attend a high-quality preschool program.
 The program is administered by the Michigan Department of Education, Office of Great Start.

 Search for GSRP locations near you using the Connect4Care Kids Locations map.
 Local Intermediate School Districts (ISDs) administer GSRP locally.
-Info for Wayne County is on the contact page.
+Information is on the contact page.

 Program Information